jasonreisman/Sequence/README.md

 ```
 ###Data format

 Sequence generates its SVG from a simple text data file.
 There are two basic entities in the data file: _steps_ and _phases_.
 Lines that begin with a hashtag (#) will be interpretted as comments, and have no effect on the image rendered.
+Empty lines are also ignored.

 ####Steps